ELELAB/mavisp_data_collection/README.md

 NEWS

+08/09/2025

+All proteins have been updated with new long range protocol in simple mode

+Modified the aggregate script’s parsing of PDBminer_complexes output to correctly handle cases where the target protein has multiple chains in the complex structure

 14/07/2025

 We have updated the data from ELM that gget uses for the detection of short linear motifs in the protein sequences using Cancermuts